Standard Deductions Overview for 2022, 2023 and 2024

 See what other tax deductions you may qualify to claim on your tax return.

 The Tax Year 2024 standard deductions are listed below.
 Use these to plan your 2024 Taxes due in 2025 or start the free 2024 Tax Return Calculator and Estimator to understand your next tax return.
-It's never to early to start tax planning or adjusting your tax withholding.
+It's never too early to start tax planning or adjusting your tax withholding for the current or future tax year.

 Single